stealjs/steal/steal.md

 To create
-a JavaScript and [LESS](http://lesscss.org/) module for use in `myapp` assuming a folder structure like:
+a JavaScript and [LESS](http://lesscss.org/) module for use in `myapp` using a folder structure like:

     ROOT/
       steal/